Permanent Disability from a Car Accident

-While compensation from a car accident claim cannot change a permanent disability, it can help make up for the financial losses victims will sustain over their lifetime.
-If you or someone you love is facing a permanent disability after an Ohio car accident, you should contact our highly skilled Ohio car accident lawyers at Kisling, Nestico & Redick.
+While compensation from a car accident claim cannot change a permanent disability, it can help make up for the financial loss you’ll experience over your lifetime.
+If you or someone you love suffered a permanent disability after an Ohio car accident, contact our highly skilled Ohio car accident lawyers at Kisling, Nestico & Redick.

 What is a Permanent Disability?